ynigoreyes/devsight/content/blog/intro/index.md

 you still want to have fun and hangout with friends.

 Right now (March 22), I am also in the process of interview with Google for a Software Development Internship in Fall 2019, I am really excited for that because this would be my second go at this.
-I did not do well at all my first time so this is kind of a redemption opportunity.
+I did not do well my first time so this is kind of a redemption opportunity.

 > So what's the plan?
 What do you want to do?
 What do you want to accomplish?